 The massive block is the "perfect stone" of legend used by The Goddess to imprison Chernobog in time immemorial.
-Though its appearance is marble, it is actually formed of no stone known to mortals as can be ascertained with a DC 15 Int (History), Int (Investigation) or Int (Nature) check.
-The half-light given off by the block bathes the entire chamber in dim radiance regardless of any light sources that are brought in, providing 20% concealment against anyone who does not have darkvision or some other way to see through the gloom.
-The entire block of stone has an overwhelming aura of abjuration if detected for, but does not detect as evil.
+Though its appearance is marble, it is actually formed of no stone known to mortals.
+The half-light given off by the block bathes the entire chamber in dim radiance regardless of any light sources.
+The entire block of stone has an overwhelming aura of magic if detected for, but does not detect as evil.
 A quick search of the chamber reveals that a strange statue stands on the far side holding a parchment scroll.
-The statue is extremely lifelike and depicts a bedraggled man in worn and ragged wizard's robes.
+The statue is extremely lifelike and depicts a bedraggled man in worn and ragged magic-user's robes.
 The roll of parchment in his hand is actual parchment upon which a strange charcoal rubbing of some writing has been made.
-The writing's characters seem nonsensical to anyone who attempts to read them, even with use of Linguistics.
-While the parchment itself is not magical, the statue itself bears a moderate aura of transmutation.
+The writing's characters seem nonsensical to anyone who attempts to read them.
+While the parchment itself is not magical, the statue itself detects as magic.

 The statue is Abryllcus, a ddewin of Maregeth's original chylch.
 When Maregeth was cast out for his research into the forbidden, Abryllcus followed him, becoming the first and most devout convert to his cult of Chernobog.
-Abryllcus assisted Maregeth in finding this location to intone the ritual of Free Old Bloody Head so he could begin releasing the imprisoned Chernobog.
+Abryllcus assisted Maregeth in finding this location to intone the ritual so he could begin releasing the imprisoned Chernobog.
 When this chamber was discovered, Abryllcus took a charcoal rubbing of the inscription atop the stone block and showed it to Maregeth.
-Maregeth had been seeking to eliminate his increasingly unstable follower, and he chose that moment to cast flesh to stone on him, finding it amusing for Abryllcus to continue to serve as a holder for the sacred message from Chernobog.
+Maregeth had been seeking to eliminate his increasingly unstable follower, and he chose that moment to turn him to stone, finding it amusing for Abryllcus to continue to serve as a holder for the sacred message from Chernobog.
 If the enchantment over Abryllcus is broken, upon returning to flesh he is found to be wholly insane and incoherent from his ordeal.
 He no longer possesses any spellcasting ability and acts erratically, as if under a permanent confusion spell.
-If the PCs wish to restore his sanity, it is up to the GM to determine if it is possible and how the fallen ddewin reacts, as it lies beyond the scope of this adventure.
+If the characters wish to restore his sanity, it is up to the Referee to determine if it is possible and how the fallen ddewin reacts, as it lies beyond the scope of this adventure.